Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

         },
         {
           "@type": "Question",
-          "name": "What do Enneagram Type 2: The Helper need in a relationship?", "acceptedAnswer": {
+          "name": "What do Enneagram type 2: The Helper need in a relationship?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "Twos need emotional connection, support, and nurturing.
 They appreciate partners who are attentive, caring, and show their love through actions."